nxrighthere/NetDynamics/README.md

 Purpose
 --------
 NetDynamics allows to spawn up to 100,000 dynamic entities, efficiently process data, and render graphics using draw call batching.
 The application generates a huge amount of data for transfer over a network or on loopback using UDP transport that supports sequenced reliable/unreliable message delivery.
-The primary goal is to determine problematic spots, bottlenecks, or bugs in network transport and visualize it in real-time.
+The primary goal is to determine problematic spots, bottlenecks, or bugs in a network transport and visualize it in real-time.

 How it works?
 --------